persalys/persalys/python/doc/developer_manual/validation/validation.rst

 - Import the file python/test/test_analyses.py

-- click on model1 item
+- click on 'Definition' child item of 'model1' item

   .. image:: /developer_manual/validation/model1.png
       :align: center

-- click on Evaluate button
+- click on 'Evaluate' button bellow the outputs table

   - only y0 and y1 are evaluated

-- select lines 1 and 3
+- select lines 1 and 3 of the outputs table

   - first header item is checked